cthorey/cthorey.github.io/_posts/2016-01-28-backpropagation.markdown

 ## Batch normalization

-Batch    normalization    is    a   recent    idea    introduced    by [Ioffe  et  al,  2015](http://arxiv.org/abs/1502.03167)  to  ease  the training of large  neural networks.
+Batch    normalisation    is    a   recent    idea    introduced    by [Ioffe  et  al,  2015](http://arxiv.org/abs/1502.03167)  to  ease  the training of large  neural networks.
 The idea behind it  is that neural networks  tend  to   learn  better  when  their   input  features  are uncorrelated with zero mean and unit  variance.
 As each layer within a neural network  see the activations  of the previous layer  as inputs, the same idea could be apply  to each layer.
-Batch normalization does exactly that by normalizing the  activations over the current batch in each hidden layer, generally right before the non-linearity.
+Batch normalisation does exactly that by normalising the  activations over the current batch in each hidden layer, generally right before the non-linearity.

-To be more specific, for a given input batch $x$ of size $(N,D)$ going through a hidden layer of size H, some weights $w$ of size $(D,H)$ and a bias $b$  of size $(H)$, the common layer  structure with batch norm looks like
+To be more specific, for a given input batch $x$ of size $(N,D)$ going through a hidden layer of size $H$, some weights $w$ of size $(D,H)$ and a bias $b$  of size $(H)$, the common layer  structure with batch norm looks like